Train a Siamese Network for Dimensionality Reduction

 For the final fully connected layer, specify an output size of two and use the He weights initializer.

-To train the network with a custom training loop and enable automatic differentiation, convert the layer graph to a
+To train the network with a custom training loop and enable automatic differentiation, convert the layer array to a

 Create the function